 SE facilitates the completion of self-protective responses and the release of thwarted survival energy bound in the body, thus addressing the root cause of trauma symptoms.
 This is done by gently guiding clients to develop increasing tolerance for difficult bodily sensations and suppressed emotions.

 Although the primary way I work is via language to track the nervous system, another possible approach is to use a gentle, non-invasive, and fully-clothed style of touch therapy to release frozen and stuck states held in the body.

 Somatic Practice ( table work) returns vitality to the body in a way that has to be experienced to be believed.

 Children are born without an internal “map” for safety.
-The blueprint for that map comes from co-regulating in safety with their primary caregiver in the early weeks and first few months of life.
+The blueprint for that map comes from co-regulating in safety with their primary caregiver in the early weeks and first years of life.
 Therefore, safety is learned, it is not in-built.
 When creation of the child’s internal safety blueprint has been disrupted, this can be repaired through touch.